Why Do Companies Base PF Payments Only on Basic Salary, and Can the PF Department Intervene?

 Manikanta swamy M

-Dear sir I have a doubt so many companies still make PF payment only on basic - is there any action for the PF department?
+I have a doubt.
+Why do so many companies still only make PF payments based on the basic salary?
+Is there any action that the PF department can take regarding this issue?

 loginmiraclelogistics